Amin (David) Fadaeinejad

 Our work (with Ubisoft) Geometry-Aware Texture Generation for 3D Head Modeling with Artist-driven Control got accepted to the CVPR Workshop 2025 conference in Nashville, Tennessee.

-I started a new role as a Machine Learning Resarcher - 3D Computer Vision at Huawei.
+I started a new role as a Machine Learning Researcher - 3D Computer Vision at Huawei.

 Won the first place at the Inception Studio hackathon as team cosmic.

-I got a contract from Vector Institude as a Machine Learning Engineer Technical Advisor for the Data Readiness and Model Deployment (DaRMoD) program.
+I got a contract from Vector Institute as a Machine Learning Engineer Technical Advisor for the Data Readiness and Model Deployment (DaRMoD) program.

-I got a contract from Vector Institude as a Machine Learning Engineer Technical Advisor for the AI/ML Deployment Bootcamp.
+I got a contract from Vector Institute as a Machine Learning Engineer Technical Advisor for the AI/ML Deployment Bootcamp.

 Our work MosAR: Monocular Semi-Supervised Model for Avatar Reconstruction using Differentiable Shading got accepted to the CVPR 2024 conference in Seattle, Washington.